 The mid layer should provide warmth and breathability.
 Again it’s important that moisture is transported to the outside/next layer.
 Some mid layers even have wind protection, but this is not a must as you won’t be running without your top layer when windy.

 Top/Outer Layer (weather-protective layer):

-The top layer can be divided in to two categories: Soft shell and hard shell.
+The top layer can be divided into two categories: Soft shell and hard shell.
 Regardless of what you’ll choose wind protection is the most important thing.
 Water resistance is a plus too in case it snows.

 While soft shells are now being manufactured with better wind and water resistancy they’re still not as efficient as a hard shell.
-The hard shell on the other hand, does not have the same breathability as the soft shell, although development of vent zones do allow for more airflow and thus minimize the risk of wet and cold mid- and base layers.
+The hard shell on the other hand, does not have the same breathability as the soft shell, although development of vent zones does allow for more airflow and thus minimize the risk of wet and cold mid- and base layers.

 In extreme wind conditions starting in both a soft and a hard shell can be advisable, but it is also very likely that you will soon be too warm and will need to drop one of them.